getparthenon/parthenon-docs/docs/export/design-decisions.md

 There were two ideas.
 The other was creating a `supports` method and looping through the available data providers and seeing if that `ExportRequest` was supported.
 This would either result in separate classes created for each export type which could become annoying and more importantly, create complex fragile `supports` methods.

 Instead, we define the service that is to be used to fetch the data.
 This allows using the same `ExportRequest` class, isolating the logic for the data retrieval, and using Symfony services correctly.

+## DataProviderInterface

+Once using closures were not going to be used for data providing.
+An interface was needed.

+The reason it returns `iterable` is to allow you to use either an array, an object implement `Traversable`, or a generator.
+Thus providing the maximum flexibility.